CafIncubator/plfa_tools_aggregator/README.md

 ## Using this package
 Can use via the command line by running the main file within the aggregator package.
 It takes two arguments: The first being the file directory to the files to be aggregated and the second being where you want the final.xlsx file to be outputted.
-**Note** __strong__ : If there are other .xlsx files in the directory to be aggregated this will cause errors as the main file assumes all the excel files in the directory are GC results.
+**Note**: If there are other .xlsx files in the directory to be aggregated this will cause errors as the main file assumes all the excel files in the directory are GC results.